Jayden Murray: Houston Astros

 The Rays traded Murray to the Houston Astros in a three-team trade on August 1, 2022, in which the Astros acquired Trey Mancini from the Baltimore Orioles, the Orioles acquired Chayce McDermott from Houston and Seth Johnson from the Tampa Bay Rays, and the Rays also acquired José Siri from the Astros.
 The Astros subsequently assigned him to the Double-A Corpus Christi Hooks.
 Over 23 games (22 starts) between Montgomery, Durham, and Corpus Christi, Murray went 8–5 with a 3.50 ERA and 99 strikeouts across 108 innings of work.
-To open the 2023 season, he returned to the Sugar Land Space Cowboys.
+To open the 2023 season, he was assigned to the Triple-A Sugar Land Space Cowboys.
 Murray missed time during the season due to injuries and pitched a total of 41 1/3 innings, going 2–4 with an 8.27 ERA.
 In 2024, he pitched only three innings for the season.

 Murray opened the 2025 season with Sugar Land, recording a 4.64 ERA with 66 strikeouts and three saves across 50 appearances out of the bullpen.
 On September 3, 2025, the Astros promoted Murray to the major leagues.
 He debuted the following day at Daikin Park against the New York Yankees, pitching 1 1/3 scoreless innings and recording a single strikeout.
+Over 11 2/3 innings pitched for the Astros, Murray posted a 1.54 ERA and eight strikeouts.

+Murray was optioned to Triple-A Sugar Land to begin the 2026 season.
+He made eight appearances for Houston, but struggled to a 7.43 ERA with eight strikeouts across 13 1/3 innings pitched.
+On June 16, 2026, Murray was designated for assignment by the Astros.

+Chicago Cubs

+On June 20, 2026, Murray was traded to the Chicago Cubs in exchange for Cameron Sisneros.